 The corresponding groups are listed in Table~\ref{tab:Tvalues} in terms of $\r$, $\s$, $\t$.
 Note that the presence of the symmetries described in~\cite{kamiyaparkerthompson} allows us to assume that $a\leq b\leq c\leq d$.

 In Table~\ref{tab:Trigid}, we list the corresponding groups coming from rigid triangle groups (these were not considered in~\cite{thompson}, but they produce lattices as well).

 \begin{rk} \begin{enumerate} \item If ${\bf T}=(\rho,\sigma,\tau)$ is a valid parameter, then so is ${\bf \bar T}=(\bar\rho,\bar\sigma,\bar\tau)$, and the braid lengths corresponding to control words are the same for both groups (but for the same value of $\p>2$, the groups are usually not conjugate in $\pu(2,1)$).
 In the table, we list only one representative for each complex conjugate pair. \item It follows from the above discussion that among triangle groups with non-loxodromic control words (of orders less than 2000), the ones in Table~\ref{tab:Tvalues} are characterized up to complex conjugation by \begin{itemize} \item the order of $R_1R_2R_3$ and \item the braid lengths of pairs of reflections corresponding to control words (provided the braid relation is not too large, i.e. at most 2000), namely the braid length of the pairs $(R_j,R_k)$, $(R_1,R_2R_3R_2^{-1})$, $(R_1,R_3^{-1}R_2R_3)$, $(R_3,R_1R_2R_1^{-1})$. \end{itemize} \item Even though the triangles associated to these groups are not equilateral, for some values of ${\bf T}=(\rho,\sigma,\tau)$ the groups do possess extra symmetries.
-For example, in the case of ${\bf H}_2$ we may adjoin a square root of $Q=R_1R_2R_3$ conjugating $R_1$ to $R_1R_2R_1^{-1}$, $R_2$ to $R_3$ and $R_3$ to $R_3^{-1}R_1R_3$.
+For example, when $a=b$ and $c=d$, that is the pairs $(R_1,R_2)$, $(R_2R_3)$ and the pairs $(R_3,R_1)$, $(R_1,R_3^{-1}R_3)$ braid to the same length, as in the case of ${\bf H}_2$, we may adjoin a square root of $Q=R_1R_2R_3$ conjugating $R_1$ to $R_1R_2R_1^{-1}$, $R_2$ to $R_3$ and $R_3$ to $R_3^{-1}R_1R_3$.
 A more interesting symmetry arises for ${\bf E}_2$.
 Consider the map

 The map $S$ has the following effect on the generators:

 Therefore $\langle R_1,R_2,R_3\rangle$ is a normal subgroup of $\langle R_1,R_2,S\rangle$.
 Moreover, $S$ is a complex reflection of order 3 whose mirror is orthogonal to the mirror of $Q^3$.
 In particular, $S$ fixes $p_0$, the fixed point of $Q$. \end{enumerate} \end{rk}